Saccharin: History

 Saccharin was produced first in 1879, by Constantin Fahlberg, a chemist working on coal tar derivatives in Ira Remsen's laboratory at Johns Hopkins University.
 Fahlberg noticed a sweet taste on his hand one evening, and connected this with the compound benzoic sulfimide on which he had been working that day.
 Fahlberg and Remsen published articles on benzoic sulfimide in 1879 and 1880.
-In 1884, then working on his own in New York City, Fahlberg applied for patents in several countries, describing methods of producing this substance that he named saccharin.
+In 1884, then working on his own in New York City, Fahlberg applied for patents in several countries (including German patents 35211 and 113720), describing methods of producing this substance that he named saccharin.
 Two years later, he began production of the substance in a factory in a suburb of Magdeburg in Germany.
-Fahlberg would soon grow wealthy, while Remsen merely grew irritated, believing he deserved credit for substances produced in his laboratory.
+Fahlberg soon grew wealthy, while Remsen believed he deserved credit for substances produced in his laboratory.
 On the matter, Remsen commented, "Fahlberg is a scoundrel.
 It nauseates me to hear my name mentioned in the same breath with him."

 Although saccharin was commercialized not long after its discovery, until sugar shortages during World War I, its use had not become widespread.
 Its popularity further increased during the 1960s and 1970s among dieters, since saccharin is a calorie-free sweetener.
-In the United States, saccharin is often found in restaurants in pink packets; the most popular brand being "Sweet'n Low".
+In the United States, saccharin is often found in restaurants in pink packets; the most popular brand is "Sweet'n Low".

 Due to the difficulty of importing sugar from the West Indies during World War I, the British Saccharin Company was founded in 1917 to produce saccharin at its Paragon Works near Accrington, Lancashire.
 Production was licensed and controlled by the Board of Trade in London.
 Production continued on the site until 1926.